Pancho Gonzales: Professional

 The 1961 World Series would not feature Rosewall, who opted not to play.
-Gonzales beat Andres Gimeno, Trabert (replacing Hoad), Sedgman (also replacing Hoad), Hoad (who withdrew with a broken foot), Barry MacKay, Olmedo, and Butch Buchholz.
+Gonzales beat Andrés Gimeno, Trabert (replacing Hoad), Sedgman (also replacing Hoad), Hoad (who withdrew with a broken foot), Barry MacKay, Olmedo, and Butch Buchholz.
 The top two players, Gonzales and Gimeno then played a head-to-head series to determine the champion.
 Gonzales beat Gimeno 21 match wins to 7, in single-set matches.

 Gonzales beat Gimeno and Sedgman to win at Cleveland (Hoad and Rosewall did not enter).
 Later in the year there were signs Gonzales' dominance was waning.
-He lost to Rosewall in the final of the French Pro championships on red clay at Roland Garros, and at Wembley on indoor wood he lost in the semi-finals to Hoad.
+He lost to Rosewall in the final of the French Pro championships on red clay at Roland Garros, and at Wembley on indoor wood he lost in the semifinals to Hoad.
 Then Gonzales went into a period of retirement.